Education: Quality Institutions are the Heart of Our Success

 High Quality Pre-K to 12 Education

-Minnesota’s 4th and 8th graders ranked second nationwide in mathematics in 2015, based on National Assessment of Educational Progress.
+- Minnesota’s 4th graders ranked first and 8th graders ranked 2nd in mathematics in 2019, based on National Assessment of Educational Progress.

 Robust Network of Higher Education Institutions

-Minnesota has top-notch research institutions and a robust system of universities and community, technical and comprehensive colleges across the state.
+- Minnesota has top-notch research institutions and a robust system of universities and community, technical and comprehensive colleges across the state.
 More than 100 post-secondary institutions in Minnesota offer advanced degrees.
-In 2015, more than 296,000 undergraduate students and 41,500 graduate students were enrolled in higher education programs in Minnesota.
+In 2017 (most recent data), nearly 244,450 undergraduate students and 44,300 graduate students were enrolled in higher education programs in Minnesota.